assurantlabs/google_safe_browsing/README.md

     $ rake google_safe_browsing:update

+> Note: The full database is not guarenteed to be returned after a single update.
+  In fact, you aren't likely to have the full database even after several updates.
+You will know that you have the full database when an update does not return any new Add or Sub Shavars.

 Or, if you have [Resque](https://github.com/defunkt/resque) and [Resque Scheduler](https://github.com/bvandenbos/resque-scheduler) set up, you can run an update and automatically schedule another update based on the 'next polling